 SDG&E/SoCalGas support Staff's proposed SPMs #s 14 and 15.
 With SCE, these companies also support SPM #s 20, 21, and 23.
 SCE has concerns about Staff's proposed definition for SPMs #s 14, 17, 18 and 20 regarding employee and contractor SIFs Actual, with respect to differing definitions of "serious injuries and fatalities" used by OSHA and the Edison Electrical Institute (EEI) Occupational Health and Safety Committee.
-Regarding SPM #18 addressing Rate of SIF Actual (Contractors), SDG&E/SoCalGas recommend modifying the definition to remove the definition of "OSHA recordable" and references to the EEI.
+SCE generally supports using the EEI methodology.
+Regarding SPMs #s 17 and 18, SDG&E/SoCalGas recommend modifying the definition to remove the definition of "OSHA recordable" and references to the EEI.
+SDG&E /SoCalGas comment that using the EEI Safety Classification and Learning Model to report on SPMs #s 17 and 18 as proposed by Staff (SPMs #s 15 and 16 as adopted) would require a costly reconfiguration of current methods and training systems for little gain.
+SDG&E/SoCalGas state that their current method is substantially similar to the EEI method and is suitable for reporting purposes for these metrics.

 Regarding SPM #s 14 and 20, PG&E requests that any SOMs and SPMs on SIF Actual be aligned.
 PG&E suggests eliminating SPMs #16 and 21 as the same information is included in SPMs #15 and 19.

 Cal Advocates proposes SPMs #s 17, 18, and 22 be expanded to create three new SPMs that would track rate of SIF Potential as this relates to employees, contractors, and the public.
 Cal Advocates states that the existing SPMs are "lagging" metrics and its proposed SPMs are "leading" metrics, for which increased reporting can help to mitigate potential hazards.